mcollier/blog/content/post/azure-functions-with-private-endpoints.md

 When working with private endpoints, it is necessary to make changes your [DNS configuration](https://docs.microsoft.com/azure/private-link/private-endpoint-overview#dns-configuration).
 You can either use a host file on a VM within the virtual network, a [private DNS zone](https://docs.microsoft.com/azure/dns/private-dns-privatednszone), or your own DNS server hosted within the virtual network.
 I decided to use private DNS zones (because I want to manage as little infrastructure as possible).

-> More information on Private Endpoint DNS configuration can be found at [https://docs.microsoft.com/azure/private-link/private-endpoint-dns#dns-configuration-scenarios](https://docs.microsoft.com/azure/private-link/private-endpoint-dns#dns-configuration-scenarios).
+> More information on Private Endpoint DNS configuration can be found in the [official documentation](https://docs.microsoft.com/azure/private-link/private-endpoint-dns#dns-configuration-scenarios).

 Azure services have DNS configuration to know how to connect to other Azure services over a public endpoint.
 However, when using a private endpoint, the connection isn't made over the public endpoint.
 It's made using a private IP address allocated specifically for that Azure resource.
 So, the default DNS configuration will need to be overridden.